ExistensialReset/flowmosr/do-it-yourself/CLEAN_WATER.md

 ---

-OTHER USES FOR ACTIVATED CHARCOAL
+**OTHER USES FOR ACTIVATED CHARCOAL**

-- First aid: Mix with water to make a paste for poison emergencies (see Emergency Medicine guide).
+- First aid: Mix with water to make a paste for poison emergencies.
 - Soil improvement: Mix into garden soil – it improves water retention and provides habitat for beneficial microbes.
 - Odor removal: Place dry charcoal in a cloth bag in the fridge, closet, or bathroom.

 ---

-APPENDIX: MAKE YOUR OWN CALCIUM CHLORIDE
+**APPENDIX: MAKE YOUR OWN CALCIUM CHLORIDE**

 If you can't buy calcium chloride, you can make a weak version: